g-simmons/OCB/README.md

 ```

 ## Validating Compendium
+The pipeline provides several approaches to ensure the quality of the generated compendiums:
+- Unsupervised validation
+- Unsupervised validation with data matrix
+- Supervised validation with correlation
+- Supervised validation with knowledge capture
+- Supervised validation with published data

 # Future Work
 In the future, this toolkit will also be capable to process microarray dataset from GEO and ArrayExpress database.